Super- and sub-rotating equatorial jets: Newtonian cooling versus Rayleigh friction: Numerical experiments

-We solve the equation sets in the doubly-periodic Cartesian domain sketched in figure \ref{fig:square}, which we refer to as the square planet domain.
+Simulations of geostrophic turbulence in the Jovian regime require thousands of rotation periods to reach statistically steady states.
+The superior memory bandwidth and peak floating point performance of graphical processing units (GPUs) thus becomes attractive, but existing spherical harmonic transform algorithms for GPUs only achieve performance parity with conventional microprocessors \citep{HupcaFalcouGrigoriStompor12}.
+We therefore employed the doubly-periodic Cartesian domain sketched in figure \ref{fig:square}, which we refer to as the square planet domain.
 The horizontal axis denotes longitude, while the vertical axis denotes latitude.
 Starting from the north pole at the top of the domain and moving down, we reach the equator a quarter of the way down, and the south pole half way down.
 We then continue to reach the equator again, before returning to the north pole at the bottom of the domain.
 We imagine following a meridian (constant longitude line) from the north pole to the equator to the south pole, and then following a second meridian with longitude offset by $180^{\circ}$ back across the equator to the north pole.
 The Coriolis force is still fully varying in latitude and is defined in the simulations by $f(y) = 2 \Omega \cos(2 \pi y / y_\mathrm{max})$, where $y_\mathrm{max}$ is the length of the side of the square planet domain, \ie the circumference of Jupiter (see table \ref{tab:Jupdata}).
-Thus the Coriolis force and all its derivatives are doubly periodic.
-Simulations of geostrophic turbulence in the Jovian regime require many rotation periods to reach statistically steady states.
-This doubly-periodic Cartesian geometry allows us to exploit the superior memory bandwidth and floating point performance of graphical processing units (GPUs) using a spectral spatial representation based on fast Fourier transforms, while the performance of existing spherical harmonic transforms for GPUs remains comparable with that of conventional microprocessors \citep{HupcaFalcouGrigoriStompor12}.
-Each half of the square planet domain corresponds to a complete planet, so we plot our simulation results only for the top planet in figure \ref{fig:square}.
+The Coriolis force and all its derivatives are thus doubly periodic.
+This allowed us to exploit a high performance GPU fast Fourier transform library.
+We discretized the domain using $1024 \times 1024$ Fourier collocation points, and used the \cite{hou2007computing} spectral filter to control the build-up of enstrophy at the highest wavenumbers.
+We integrated the resulting large system of ordinary differential equations using the standard fourth-order Runge--Kutta scheme, with a time step determined dynamically from the Courant--Friedrichs--Lewy stability condition.